Numerical wetting benchmarks -- advancing the plicRDF-isoAdvector unstructured Volume-of-Fluid (VOF) method: 2D capillary rise

 \subsection{Mesh convergence study}

-A mesh convergence study for the 2D capillary rise with a mesh resolution of 16 to 256 cells per diameter of the capillary was conducted.
-We keep $\Omega=1$ and the slip length $\lambda = 0.1~\mathrm{mm}$ for this study.\ The simulations are done using both Navier slip and no-slip (numerical slip) boundary conditions.\ The results in \cref{fig:capillary-rise-with-numerical-slip} are obtained using the no-slip boundary condition.
+A mesh convergence study for the 2D capillary rise with a mesh resolution of 16 to 256 cells per diameter of the capillary was conducted.\ We keep $\Omega=1$ and the slip length $\lambda = 0.1~\mathrm{mm}$ for this study.\ As $\Omega < \Omega_c$ is chosen here, we expect to see oscillations during the capillary rise from Quere's theory.
+The results in \cref{fig:capillary-rise-with-numerical-slip} are obtained using the no-slip boundary condition.
 However, since the method has some implicit ``numerical slip'', we still observe a contact line motion.
 As a consequence of the numerical slip being linked to the grid size, the results show a strong dependence on mesh resolution regarding the dynamics.
 In particular, the oscillations are increasingly dampened with the increase in the mesh resolution.
 This is expected since, for no-slip, it is well known that the viscous dissipation near the contact is non-integrably singular.
 As the slip length decreases, thus approaching the no-slip limit, the numerical solution starts showing the signature of the ill-posedness of the limiting problem~(Huh and Scriven paradox~\citep{huh1971hydrodynamic}).
 However, for Navier slip with positive slip length, pressure and viscous dissipation are integrable~\citep{Huh1977}.\ Therefore, the simulations with Navier slip (see \cref{fig:capillary-rise-with-partial-slip}) show mesh convergence.
 Although the solutions with the numerical slip and Navier slip differ in the rise dynamics, it is to be noted that the stationary rise height is mesh-independent for both cases and levels at the corrected stationary rise height (given by \cref{eq:corrected-capillary-height}).